-Beer, doughnuts and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity
+Beer, doughnuts, and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity

 Decision-making is guided by whether people perceive an option as rewarding or displeasing.

-We evaluate decisions based on how we encode and recollect our own personal experiences, how costly we feel it is to choose one path or another and how we process the information around us.
+We evaluate decisions based on how we encode and recollect our own personal experiences, how costly we feel it is to choose one path or another, and how we process the information around us.
 In addition, the different communities we live in may reinforce certain messages over others.

-The intention to get vaccinated may be influenced by factors including education level, religious beliefs or political affiliation.
+The intention to get vaccinated may be influenced by factors including education level, religious beliefs, or political affiliation.

 Some of the reasons people give for not wanting to get vaccinated can probably be addressed, while others may be insurmountable.
 But to induce people to make decisions that they are not willing to make, one needs to shift their motivations.